woojinv/woojinv/README.md

 I strive to ask the right questions, see the bigger picture, and identify what matters most 🤩

-My projects are organized from *most recent to least recent*, so I suggest starting from the bottom and working your way up to see my progress!
+Checkout my projects to see how far I've come!